szabogyula/saml-webapp-runner/README.md

 If you mount a correct /tmp/filebeat.yml, the filebeat will be start with these configuration.

 ` docker run ... -v /path/to/filebeat.yml:/tmp/filebeat.yml ...`

-## Development
-* If you modify anything under `/path/to/edugain-attribute-checker/www` folder, you can try it immediatly, because the app reads this folder as `DocumentRoot`.

 Use
 ---